g1257/BetheAnsatz/README.md

 # Please cite this work

-BetheAnsatz is a free and open source spin-wave code.
+BetheAnsatz is a free and open source Bethe ansatz code.
 The full software license for BetheAnsatz version 0.1 can be found in file COPYING.